vicariousdrama/dnd/5e_Jaxxen_Tiefling_Warlock/session_04.md

 Bards up on stage.
 In back, theres a male and female playing to the same tune, but makes room like surround sound.
 Matheris pays for a round of drinks, Jaxxen pays for a round as well.
 There's a lot of smoke up at the ceiling.
 As we get more acclimated, around smaller stages there are some card table games.
 There's dice games as well.
 Every now and then someone gets upset, but no fights.
 Matheris looks for a low stakes table.
 Sees a silver piece table.
 We sit at the table.

+Seating arrangements

-1 - Matheris
+- 1 - Matheris
-2 - Jinxia
+- 2 - Jinxia
-3 - Jaxxen
+- 3 - Jaxxen
-4 - NPC
+- 4 - NPC
-5 - NPC
+- 5 - NPC
-6 - House wins
+- 6 - House wins

+Rolling dice game...

-Matheris rolls, lands 1, matheris wins
+- Matheris rolls, lands 1, Matheris wins
-Jinxia rolls, lands 4, npc wins
+- Jinxia rolls, lands 4, NPC wins
-Jaxxen rolls, lands 4, npc wins
+- Jaxxen rolls, lands 4, NPC wins
-NPC rolls, lands 4, npc wins
+- NPC rolls, lands 4, NPC wins
-NPC rolls, lands 3, jaxxen wins house roll, lands 5, npc wins matheris rolls, lands 6, house wins
+- NPC rolls, lands 3, Jaxxen wins
+- House roll, lands 5, NPC wins
+- Matheris rolls, lands 6, House wins
-Jinxia rolls, tries slight of hand, shes caught cheating.
+- Jinxia rolls, tries slight of hand and shes caught cheating.

 Dealer stands up -- yells "CHEATER!"

 Guard is walking over.
 Jinxia tries persuading that she didn't mean it, but fails.
 Guard puts big hand on small shoulder, says "come with me"